neuronsimulator/nrn/docs/hoc/programming/internals.rst

         of arrays are also indicated.

     .. warning::
         No longer works.
-The nearest replacement is :func:`SymChooser` .
+The nearest replacement is :hoc:func:`SymChooser` .